akshell/docs/ref/core/db.rst

          a list of attribute names to fetch;

       attr
-         a name of an attribute to fetch, if *attr* option is used ``get()`` returns an array of attribute values;
+         a name of an attribute to fetch, if *attr* option is used, ``get()`` returns an array of attribute values;

       by